top of page

 Safe Park Indy

-Safe Park Indy is a citizen-led initiative to provide safe overnight parking, basic amenities and a connection to social services for the unsheltered in Indianapolis living in their cars.
+Safe Park Indy provides safe overnight parking, basic amenities and a connection to social services for the unhoused in Indianapolis living in their cars due to homelessness.
+We are the first safe and so far only safe parking organization in Indiana.

 Screenshot 2023-12-07 at 10.47.33 AM.png